-Georgia Garinois-Melenikiotou, age 62, has served as a member of our Board since September 2020.
+Georgia Garinois-Melenikiotou, age 63, has served as a member of our board of directors since September 2020.
 Ms. Garinois-Melenikiotou served as Executive Vice President, Corporate Marketing at The Estée Lauder Companies, a global beauty products company, from January 2015 to July 2020, and as Senior Vice President, Corporate Marketing from April 2010 through December 2014.
 Prior to The Estée Lauder Companies, Ms. Garinois-Melenikiotou spent 27-years at Johnson & Johnson, a global manufacturer of medical devices, pharmaceutical products and consumer packaged goods, including in several senior leadership positions, most recently as President, Beauty Global Business Unit Strategy and New Growth from 2007 to 2010 and, from 2006 to 2007, as President, Beauty Care, EAME.
-Ms. Garinois-Melenikiotou currently serves on the boards of directors of Natura & Co Holding S.A., a beauty brand company, since April 2021, Inspire Medical Systems, a medical device company since July 2020, and Almirall, S.A., a Spanish pharmaceutical company since January 2015.
-Ms. Garinois-Melenikiotou also serves on the board of directors of the Sloan School of Management at M.I.T.
+Ms. Garinois-Melenikiotou currently serves on the boards of directors of Natura & Co Holding S.A., a beauty brand company, since April 2021, and Inspire Medical Systems, a medical device company, since July 2020, and served on the board of directors of Almirall, S.A. from June 2016 to June 2022.
+Ms. Garinois-Melenikiotou also serves on the board of directors of the Sloan School of Management at M.I.T. and One To World.
 Ms. Garinois-Melenikiotou holds a B.S. and an M.S. in Engineering from the National Technical University of Athens and an M.B.A. from the Sloan School of Management at M.I.T.